-IRS tax transcripts for the most recent 2 year periods, for all loan applications prior to underwriting 29.
-Appraisals Section 184 program follows FHA appraisal guidance in HUD Handbook 4150.2 Valuation Analysis for Single Family One- to Four- Unit Dwellings Appendix C - Appraisal of Single Family Homes on Native American Lands and Appendix D - Valuation Protocol .
+Required for all loan applications prior to underwriting, IRS tax transcripts for the most recent 2 year period and when Business Returns are present, Business transcripts are also required.
+29. Appraisals Section 184 program follows FHA appraisal guidance in HUD Handbook 4150.2 Valuation Analysis for Single Family One- to Four- Unit Dwellings Appendix C - Appraisal of Single Family Homes on Native American Lands and Appendix D - Valuation Protocol.
 30. Power of Attorney Permitted The initial loan application may not be executed by using power of attorney See Underwriting Guide for additional details 31.
 Escrow Waivers Not permitted 32.
 Upfront Fee All loans are subject to the Section 184 Upfront Loan Guarantee, which is a one-time upfront fee of 1.0% which can be paid at closing or financed in the loan 33.
-Mortgage Insurance Not required 34.
-Resources Tribal Leaders Handbook on Homeownership Homeownership Data from the Center for Indian Country Development Reservation Profiles Database Alaska Rural Homeownership Resource Guide Lenders Section 184 Resources HUD.gov / U.S. Department of Housing and Urban Development (HUD) 35.Ineligible Section 247 Hawaiian Homelands Programs Streamline Refinances HUD Section 184 A
+Mortgage Not required Insurance 34.
+Resources Tribal Leaders Handbook on Homeownership Homeownership Data from the Center for Indian Country Development Reservation Profiles Database Alaska Rural Homeownership Resource Guide Lenders Section 184 Resources HUD.gov / U.S. Department of Housing and Urban Development (ULD) Development (HUD) 35.Ineligible Section 247 Hawaiian Homelands Programs Streamline Refinances HUD Section 184 A I